rafatrace/keelo/README.md

 ## Contact

-If you have any questions or suggestions regarding Keeelo, feel free to contact me at any social network.
+If you have any questions or suggestions regarding Keelo, feel free to contact me at any social network.
 Check my [website](https://rafael.no) for a list of social networks.

-Thank you for using the Keeelo!
+Thank you for using the Keelo!
 Happy habit-building! 🚀